Hoodwinked!: Plot

 The investigation turns to Granny, who is secretly an extreme sports enthusiast.
-Earlier that day she had competed in a ski race.
+Earlier that day, she had competed in a ski race, with Boingo spectating.
 Granny had been attacked by the opposing team before winning the race.
-She learned that the Goody Bandit hired the team to eliminate her.
-She says that while parachuting back home, she got tangled in the parachute strings, which snagged on her ceiling fan and threw her into the closet.
+She learned that The Goody Bandit hired the team to eliminate her.
+While parachuting back home, she got tangled in the parachute strings, which snagged on her ceiling fan and threw her into the closet.

-Feeling betrayed by Granny's secrecy, Red wanders off alone. looking through the evidence, Flippers realizes that a bunny named Boingo had been present in all four stories and must be the Goody Bandit.
-Red notices Boingo sneaking in and stealing the Puckett family recipes.
+Feeling betrayed by Granny's secrecy, Red wanders off alone.
+Flippers deduces that Boingo, having been present in all four stories, is the Goody Bandit.
+Red notices Boingo sneaking in and stealing the recipe book.
 She follows him to his cable car station hideout where she confronts him but is overpowered and captured.
 The police pursue Boingo in the wrong direction.
-Granny, the Wolf, and Kirk locate Boingo as he is explaining his evil scheme to Red: he plans to add addictive "Boingonium" to the recipes then bulldoze the forest for a Boingo-themed corporate empire.
+Granny, Wolf, and Kirk locate Boingo as he is explaining his evil scheme to Red: he plans to add addictive "Boingonium" to the recipes then bulldoze the forest for a Boingo-themed corporate empire.

-The Wolf and Kirk distract Boingo as Granny sneaks into Boingo's lair, but they are all found out.
+Wolf and Kirk distract Boingo as Granny sneaks into Boingo's lair, but they are all found out.
 Boingo sends a bound and gagged Red down the mountain in a cable car loaded with explosives.
-Granny goes after Red, with Boingo and his henchmen in pursuit.
-Red frees herself and escapes with Granny, while the police, who have been redirected by a caffeine crazed Twitchy, wait at the bottom of the mountain to arrest Boingo and his henchmen.

-Kirk finds success in a yodeling troupe, while Red, Granny, the Wolf, and Twitchy are enlisted by Flippers to join the Happily Ever After Agency crime-solving organization.
+Granny goes after Red with Boingo and his henchmen in pursuit.
+Red frees herself and escapes with Granny, while the police, who have been redirected by a caffeine-crazed Twitchy, wait at the bottom of the mountain to arrest Boingo and his henchmen.
+Kirk finds success in a yodeling troupe, while Red, Granny, Wolf, and Twitchy are enlisted by Flippers to join the "Happily Ever After" crime-solving agency.